 Reticle brightness is adjusted via a left-side dial with 11 brightness clicks.

-The XP8 uses what Atibal calls their Diamond CQB Reticle.
-It features a diamond shape with a half-MOA dot at center, both red-illuminated.
-This provides a lot of illuminated surface area for strong visibility at 1x with both eyes open, red dot style, while still allowing for the precision of a fine aiming point.
+It provides a lot of illuminated surface area for strong visibility at 1x with both eyes open, red-dot style, while still allowing for the precision of a fine aiming point.

 Horizontal and vertical hash marks provide holds for wind and distance.
 With a 100-yard zero on the center dot, vertical holds are calibrated for M855 ammunition.
 Each line is another hundred yards of range, with 4, 6, 8, and 10 labels denoting 400, 600, 800, and 1,000 yards.
 The bottom tip of the diamond is a 300-yard hold.